adhi2k/Ex-10---Implementation-of-Classical-Planning-Algorithm/README.md

 ### RESULT

-Thus the program to implement Classical Planning Algorithm has been executed successfully.
+Thus, The program to implement Classical Planning Algorithm has been executed successfully.